ShellDrop vs Termius: An SSH Client for iPhone Without the Subscription

 Pricing model No subscription.
 No in-app purchases.
 Free tier with limits, Pro/Premium subscriptions.

-Platforms iPhone, iPad (iOS 17+) iPhone, iPad, macOS, Windows, Linux, Android
+Platforms iPhone, iPad, Apple Vision Pro (iOS 17+, visionOS 2+) iPhone, iPad, macOS, Windows, Linux, Android

 Account required No Yes for sync